 In addition to his litigation practice, since 2019, Jordan has taught Insurance Law at the Peter A. Allard School of Law.
 He is also a participating member of the CBABC Law Student Mentorship Program, acting as a mentor to first year law students at the Peter A. Allard School of Law.
 He also actively mentors junior associates and students at the firm.

-Most recently, for the 2022 and 2023 edition of Best Lawyers Canada, Jordan was recognized in the area of Insurance Law.
+Most recently, for the 2022 and 2023 and 2024 edition of Best Lawyers Canada, Jordan was recognized in the area of Insurance Law.

 Prior to joining Guild Yule LLP in the fall of 2013, Jordan clerked for six justices of the British Columbia Supreme Court after articling at a national law firm in Calgary.